liferay-search/liferay-docs/en/developer/customization/articles/99-customization-with-ext/02-customizing-core-functionality-with-ext/02-creating-an-ext-plugin.markdown

 [TOC levels=1-4]

-An Ext plugin is a powerful tool for extending @product@.
-Because it increases the complexity of your @product@ installation, you should only use an Ext plugin if you're sure you can't accomplish your goal in a different way.
+An Ext plugin is a powerful tool for extending @sharepoint@.
+Because it increases the complexity of your @sharepoint@ installation, you should only use an Ext plugin if you're sure you can't accomplish your goal in a different way.
 You can create Ext plugins using the pre-configured `war-core-ext` project template/archetype.
 See the